-Resident physicians are involved in personal research projects and quality improvement projects.
-Personal research is presented at our annual research colloquium.
-Our residents also present at local, state and national conferences.
+Resident physicians are involved in research projects and quality improvement projects.
+Research is presented at our annual research colloquium.
+Our residents also present at local, state, and national conferences.

-There are numerous opportunities for moonlighting in western North Dakota for residents with appropriate visa status and in good academic standing in the residency program.
+There are numerous opportunities for moonlighting in western North Dakota for residents with appropriate visa status, proper licensure, and in good academic standing in the residency program.
 Moonlighting hours are included in the maximum 80-hours-per-week duty-hour limits mandated by the ACGME.

 All resident physicians in their third year have the opportunity to serve as the clinical chief of our Adult Medicine Service.
 Third-year residents also serve as mentors.
 Our residents, at every level, also serve on numerous residency committees and also on important hospital committees.
 We encourage and support our residents in pursuing leadership activities at the state and national levels.

 Our residents become involved in the community in a variety of ways including community service projects, presenting at community education events and participating in various community activities.